Zack George: Early life

 Zack Edward George was born on 13 July 1990 in Leicester, England to a Guyanese father and an English mother.
 George was overweight as a child and said that until the age of 14, "he'd have McDonald's four or five times a week and big bags of Haribo every day after school."

 Career

-When George was 18, he embarked on a year long personal training course at Loughborough University, and after working for a chain of gyms, he eventually opened his own.
-In 2012, George began a career a CrossFit athlete, and in 2020 he won the UK CrossFit Open, leading him to become "the fittest man in the United Kingdom".
+George, age 18, pursued a single year personal training course at Loughborough University, after working for a chain of gyms.
+In 2012, George began a period training as a CrossFit athlete, and in 2020 he placed well in the UK CrossFit Open.
 He qualified for the CrossFit Games, however lost his spot due to the COVID-19 pandemic.

 In January 2024, he began appearing as "Steel" on the television endurance sports game show Gladiators.
-George appeared as Steel alongside fellow Gladiator, Giant (Jamie Christian-Johal) at Sheffield railway station, in which they surprised passengers by helping helping to carry their luggage on and off trains to promote the revived game show.
+George appeared as Steel alongside fellow Gladiator, Giant (Jamie Bigg) at Sheffield railway station, to promote the revived game show.

 Personal life

-George has a daughter, born in 2023 and a son, born in 2025 but he died from complications of being born at 23 weeks gestation.
-He got married in September 2024 with Samantha Brown.
-Their wedding was attended by George's fellow Gladiators colleagues including Legend (Matt Morsia) and Dynamite (Emily Steel).
+George has a daughter, born in 2023.
+Previously he had a son (2025) deceased following premature birth.
+He married Samantha Brown in 2024.